okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bug fixed in 2021.10.0

-Read-Only Admins were unable to [list key credentials for an application](/docs/reference/api/apps/#list-key-credentials-for-application) from the Apps API.
+Read-only admins were unable to [list key credentials for an application](/docs/reference/api/apps/#list-key-credentials-for-application) from the Apps API.
 (OKTA-430970)

 ## September